impguard/sandbox/books/haskell-book/notes.md

 `True` and `False` are both value constants and `Bool` is a type constant since it's a constructor that takes no arguments.

+type constant
+: type constructor with no arguments
+: a concrete type that can't be parameterized type constructor
+: a parameterizable type
+value constants
+: a constant value that that doesn't need further arguments value constructor
+: a value that needs further arguments to fully flush out the value nullary
+: a value or type constructor is nullary if it takes no arguments

 ### algebra

 definition: one more operations and the set that they operate over.